Class action lawsuit filed against UCLA gynecologist

-LOS ANGELES (AP) - Two women said in a federal class action lawsuit they were sexually assaulted by a former gynecologist who worked for the University of California, Los Angeles.
+LOS ANGELES (AP) - Two women say in a federal class action lawsuit they were sexually assaulted by a former gynecologist who worked for the University of California, Los Angeles.

-The lawsuit states Dr. James Heaps sexually assaulted the women and made sexually inappropriate comments during their appointments.
-The suit also alleges that UCLA failed to protect Heaps’ patients and acted negligently.
+The lawsuit says that Dr. James Heaps sexually assaulted the women and made sexually inappropriate comments during their appointments.
 The class action lawsuit is the latest lawsuit to be filed against Heaps and UCLA, though others have been pursued through state court.

 Heaps has been criminally charged with the sexual battery of two patients, but he denies any wrongdoing.
-He has pleaded not guilty and is scheduled to return to court Aug.
-29.
+He has pleaded not guilty.

-As of July 31, 130 former patients had reached out to UCLA with “concerns about their interactions” with Heaps, UCLA spokeswoman Rhonda Curry said.
-An additional 161 former patients expressed support for the doctor.

-Elizabeth Kramer, an attorney for the plaintiffs, said the lawsuit now needs a judge’s permission to move forward as a class action case.
-She said this suit could potentially help women who were victimized but cannot file their own, separate lawsuits.
+Representatives for the plaintiffs, UCLA and Heaps could not immediately be reached Monday afternoon.

 The lawsuit was filed last Tuesday against Heaps, the university system’s regents and other unnamed defendants in U.S. District Court in the Central District of California.